MisterZurg/ITMO_Technologies_and_Infrastructure_for_Big_Data/README.md

-Here are my Jupyter Notebook labs from ITMO First semester
+Here are my Jupyter Notebook labs from ITMO Second semester

 # Discipline
 Technologies and Infrastructure for Big Data